webofdata/specification-archived/specification.md

 The <b>@d</b> property of the entity is serialised as key of <b>@id</b>.
 The value of this property defines the identifier for the entity.
 This property MUST be present on the root JSON object.
 The value of this property can be an full URI or a CURIE.
 If it is neither of these two then it is interpreted in relation to the default context (see context resolution).

-The following examples show the different usages and are all semantically equivalent:
+The following examples show the different serialisations that are all semantically equivalent:

 <pre>
   {